 Thanks to a lucky plane ticket bargain and a spontaneous attitude from everyone in our group we chose to visit Malta in November.

 To be honest, we couldn’t have picked a better destination for a sweet getaway at the time than Malta in November.
-We didn’t do too much research prior to arriving in Malta and were actually surprised of how generous the archipelago was to us with regard to weather conditions, pricing and accessibility.
+We didn’t do too much research prior to arriving in Malta and were actually surprised at how generous the archipelago was to us with regard to weather conditions, pricing and accessibility.

 We had a great time, really, and I decided to put together a helpful guide for others seeking to experience Malta in winter or in autumn.

 So here’s everything you need to know before visiting Malta in off season – on a budget!